British Rail Class 86: West Coast

 In 1998, no. 86229 became the first of the class to be repainted in Virgin's red and black livery.
 By 2001, all except one locomotive had been repainted in this livery.

-The West Coast fleet contained several 'celebrity' locomotives, including no. 86245 Caledonian, which was repainted into a variant of the Virgin livery using Caledonian Railway blue in place of the standard red, to celebrate the company's 150th Anniversary.
+The West Coast fleet contained several 'celebrity' locomotives, including no. 86245 Caledonian, which was repainted into a variant of the Virgin livery using Caledonian Railway blue in place of the standard red, to celebrate the company's 150th anniversary.
 In 2002, no. 86233 was specially repainted into original electric blue to commemorate the last few months in traffic for the fleet.
-One locomotive, no. 86228, also retained in the old InterCity livery.
+One locomotive, no. 86228, retained its old InterCity livery.

-In mid-2003, the rundown of the fleet started as new Class 390 Pendolino electrical multiple units entered service.
+In mid-2003, the rundown of the fleet started as new Class 390 Pendolino electric multiple units entered service.
 The final three locomotives (nos.
-86229/233/247) were removed from traffic in September 2003.
-The final service being operated by electric blue locomotive no. 86233.
+86229/233/247) were removed from traffic in September 2003; the final service being operated by no. 86233.
 Several of the fleet were later transferred to other operators, including Anglia Railways (no. 86260) and Fragonset Railways (nos.
 86212/229/233).
-One former West Coast locomotive (no. 86259) has been preserved.
+One locomotive (no. 86259) has been preserved.

 Network Rail

 In 2004, Network Rail acquired three locomotives (nos.
-86210/253/424), of which the first two were converted to mobile load-bank testing locomotives, with the third used for spares.
-The two operational locomotives were reclassified as Class 86/9 and renumbered as 86901/902.
-They were formerly based at Rugby, but were moved and stored at Derby and carried the Network Rail all-over yellow livery.
+86210/253/424), of which the first two were converted to mobile load-bank testing locomotives and were reclassified as Class 86/9 and renumbered as 86901/902; the third was used for spares.
+They carried Network Rail's all-over yellow livery and were based at Rugby station from 2004.
 Their primary use was to test the overhead line supply of electrified lines by simulating various loads.
-Both locomotives were capable of running under their own power for positioning purposes, but could not haul any significant loads.
-Therefore, when being used to test the overhead supply, they had to be hauled by a diesel locomotive.
+Both locomotives were capable of running under their own power for positioning purposes, but could not haul any significant loads; therefore, when being used to test the overhead supply, they had to be hauled by a diesel locomotive.

-As of 8 January 2014, they were removed from service and extracted from Derby by low-loader and taken to Long Marston.
+As of 8 January 2014, they were removed from service and were moved to Derby Litchurch Lane Works; they were extracted from Derby by low-loader and taken to Long Marston for storage.
 86901 was subsequently taken to Sandbach Car and Commercial Dismantlers, where it was broken up, whilst 86902 suffered the same fate at CF Booth's scrapyard in Rotherham.
-86424, the erstwhile source of spares, was exported to Hungary, where it is used as a source of spares for the Class 86s that were purchased by Floyd Zrt for freight usage.
-86424 was returned to service with Floyd in late 2018, due to Floyd's need for an additional Class 86.
+86424, the erstwhile source of spares, was exported to Hungary, where it was used initially as a source of spares for the Class 86s that were purchased by Floyd Zrt for freight usage; it was returned to service with Floyd in late 2018, due to its need for an additional locomotive.